Within 20 mins of Haw Wood

 Below is a list of things to do and activities that are all within 20 minutes from Haw Wood Farm.
 We hope the list will come in helpful when staying with us

 Once the capital of East Anglia now lies mainly submerged by the sea.
 It is said that on occasion the church bell can be heard ringing from the depths!
-The museum highlights the extent of the loss of buildings to the sea.
-You can explore the Grey friars priory which is a stunning ruin and was once a leper colony.
+The tiny yet fabulous museum highlights the extent of the loss of buildings to the sea and is definitely worth a look for the small donation they request.

-From the village you can walk out through the woods and across the heath and back to the village again for a lovely pub lunch or snack in the cafe on the beach.
-If its windy this is a great beach for kite flying and is also a favorite for fishermen. more info..
+If its windy this is a great beach for kite flying and is also a favorite for fishermen.

 This delightful coastal village attracts many visitors through its natural charm and tranquility.
 It has long been popular to many artists, whilst providing a retreat to national figures and home to celebrities!
 Walberswick was once a flourishing fishing port at the mouth of the river Blyth.

 Today Walberswick is famous for its ‘crabbing’ which provides a fun few hours of entertainment for all the family.
-All you need is a bucket, a crab line and some old bacon!
-Take a picture of yourself with your crabs, send it to us and we will put you on our 'crabbing wall of fame'!
+All you need is a bucket, a crab line, fishing net and some old bacon!
 Everything you need for this activity can be found in our onsite shop!

-There is a rowing boat ferry that will for a small fee take you over the river to Southwold harbour. more info..
+There is a rowing boat ferry that will, for a small fee, take you over the river to Southwold harbour.
+(You can also walk up the river and cross the foot bridge that once was the railway line into Southwold)

 Minsmere is considered to be one of the best birdwatching sites in Britain and offers families and keen birdwatchers a great day out.
 It is just 5 miles from Haw Wood farm!
 Nature trails take you through a variety of habitats and trails to excellent birdwatching hides.